robpduo/E-Commerce-Back-End/README.md

 - On the root directory, enter `npm install` in the terminal to download all the dependencies
 - Enter `npm start` in the root terminal to boot up the server
 - Use a third party software (Postman, Insomnia) to test out the end points

+## Database Schema MySQL
+- Setup the database schema using the `seeds.sql` file found in the db directory
+- Use the command `mysql -u root -p` to access the mysql database server
+- Enter `source db/schema.sql` into the command line in the root directory to create a mysql database named: `ecommerce_db`
+- Enter `USE ecommerce_db;` and `source db/seeds.sql` to setup the database schema and seed initial data to the database tables

+## Usages